pyrometheous/Prepper-Pi/COMMERCIAL-LICENSE.md

 AS-IS, no warranties.
 Neither party is liable for indirect, incidental, special, consequential, or punitive damages.

 ## 10. Termination
-- For breach not cured within 15 days after notice.
+- For breach (including failure to satisfy §6 FOSS Compliance) not cured within 15 days after notice.
 - Immediate termination for non-payment, fraudulent reporting, or misuse of marks.
 - On termination: cease sales and remove marks from goods/marketing; ongoing FOSS license obligations survive.